Last Updated: April 07 2022

 - Select Reject and Warn to ignore the field and receive a warning.

 - Click Browse, then locate and open the price file.

 - Under Attached File, verify the name and size of the file.

 - A green tick icon indicates the file has uploaded successfully.

 - Use the drop-down lists to match the import file columns with the fields available in simPRO.

 - If you wish to leave a column out of the import entirely, select Ignore.

-- You may wish to have the price file open at the same time to check the contents of the columns.
+- You may have the price file open at the same time to check the contents of the columns.

 - Click Import.